 The modern workplace has seen numerous technological breakthroughs, including the addition of mobile computers, that have made field jobs much simpler.
 Devices such as the DataLogic Joya Touch, come with a variety of features that simplify everyday tasks and allow for seamless business communications on the road.

-In this review of the DataLogic Joya Touch mobile computer we’ll cover all crucial components and explain how these devices can help your business.
-We’ll also compare it to a newly released, more affordable competitor– the Sonim RS60.
+In this review of the DataLogic Joya Touch mobile computer we’ll cover all crucial components and explain how this device may be able to help your business.

 - Overview and Specifications

 - Get a Bulk Quote

 Overview and Specifications

 |Operating System||Android 7.1 Nougat|

 |Memory||One GB RAM/Four GB ROM|

 In terms of operating system, the DataLogic Joya Touch uses a bit of an outdated model.
 While the mobile computer does run on Android, you can upgrade your device up to Android 7.1 Nougat only, making it less than ideal for working in a fast-paced environment.
 Because they haven’t released an updated OS in the last couple of years, you won’t get a very reliable performance from your device.
 On the other hand, since it is Android, you are still getting a user-friendly and familiar interface.